bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 For Example C, we can change "sobjint" to "sobjint_SUBSETTED_C1only"; and we can change "`grouping_variable` = 'Celltype'" to "`grouping_variable` = 'RISC_snn_res.0.1'", or whatever suits your data.

-### 5B: prep pathways
+### 5.2 - Prep pathways

 The scDAPP pipeline downloads a pathways database (Molecular Signatures Database, MSIGDB) using the "msigdbr" package.
 You can re-use the downloaded copy from your prior scDAPP pipeline run (preferred), or just re-download from scratch.

 To re-use the downloaded one: read it in from the pipeline output, as shown below.
-However, note that you may need to do a quick and easy pre-processing, if the pipeline was run on older versions.
+However, note that you may need to do a quick and easy pre-processing if the pipeline was run on older versions.
 This involves sub-selecting some pathways and changing the pathway table format slightly.
-Prior to scDAPP v1.2.0 we used to save the whole raw pathway table (but in new versions the subsetted/reformatted table is saved).
+Prior to scDAPP v1.2.0 we used to save the whole raw pathway table (but in new versions, the subsetted/reformatted table is saved).

 ```
 #read in pathway table